The ARVA Axio was released in 10/2016 and discontinued in 08/2020.

 User Manual: The Axio's user manual is dramatically better than the earlier ARVA manuals, but it does contains several obvious typos (e.g., "witching to search mode").

-Updates: In theory, the ARVA Axio supports software updates.
-However, I have been told that the device that is required to update the transceivers won't arrive in the USA until the summer of 2017.
+Updates: In theory, the ARVA Axio can be update by the manufacture.
+However, I am unsure that the device that is required to update the transceivers ever made it to the USA.

 Customizing: The Axio offers configuration options that let you select how close you need to be before you can mark a transceiver during a multiple burial search, whether you want to be prompted to perform a group check on startup, how many minutes must elapse before the transceiver reverts from searching to transmitting, whether you want to activate the "bandwidth reduction" mode when interference is detected, whether you can manually scroll through a list when there are multiple transmitters (which ARVA says should only be used by experts), and an option to reset the device.